divyanulkar/DivyaNulkar_BSEportfolio-/index.md

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WVMoodIAWxw?si=KPYxJxQyxa5LbJWe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project is a knee rehab device that is aimed for the time after knee surgery to help that period go smoother and speed recovery.
+In my first milestone I mostly worked not eh flex sensor components of my project.

-In my first mileston I built a mechanism that works on a timer that will go off on a set schedule, starting a buzzer that will not turn off until the flex sesor that is wired to it is bent over the original angle.
+built a mechanism that works on a timer that will go off on a set schedule, starting a buzzer that will not turn off until the flex sesor that is wired to it is bent over the original angle.
 In other words the timer will keep going until the person bends their knee, moving the flex sensor and turning off the buzzer.

 So far the main challenge I have faced is the coding and making sure that the grammer is correct and I hope to combat this challenge by just learning more about codng and familiarising myself with it. addiitonally the other problem that i have been facing is that in this milestone i have the wiring and sensors connected to a breadboard, therefore it is quite clunky and the wires are getting messed up and the wires fall out really easilly so they can get lost. i am going to combat this issue by transfering all of the wiring onto a seprate board through soldering which will be easier to attach to the finialized project.
 To complete my project I need to add heat sensors, vibration sensors, and an outer casing.

 # Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 <img width="577" height="681" alt="Screenshot 2026-07-29 at 10 05 54 AM" src="https://github.com/user-attachments/assets/b671c95b-e2f9-47fe-896b-d0c6ac60d434" />
 This is a tinker clad diagram of my Arduino wiring for the flex sensor and the temperature sensor.
 The one above is the original wiring for the temperature and flex sensor and the bottom one is the revised flex sensor that is currently in my project.
 <img width="1034" height="370" alt="Screenshot 2026-07-29 at 10 04 53 AM" src="https://github.com/user-attachments/assets/597c1054-d8f0-4467-a24a-5e34abf1a7b1" />